How to Transfer Your Post Office Account to Another Branch

 How Long Does the Transfer Take?

-On average, the process takes between 7 to 15 working days, depending on:
+On average, the process takes between 7 and 15 working days, depending on:

 You can follow up by visiting the new branch or calling their customer service.